martinfrances107/bpa_rs/README.md

 Add a WASM example showing a mesh being reconstructed in a web browser.

-DHAT test harnesses could be used to identify excessive memory allocations.
+Add a DHAT test harnesses that could be used to identify excessive memory allocations.